vnaskos/temperature-control/README.md

-# Temperature Control (ATmega 16)
+# Temperature Control (ATmega16)

 ## Description

 This project works as a temperature contoller (Proof Of Concept).
-An ATmega 16 microcontroller reads the temperature from two sensors and regulates the speed of a fan accordingly.
+An ATmega16 microcontroller reads the temperature from two sensors and regulates the speed of a fan accordingly.

 __Work objective.__ Increase the knowledge of programming of serial interfaces on ATmega16 microcontroller in the field of embedded systems.

 ## Parts Used

-* ATmega 16
+* ATmega16
 * TC74 temperature sensor (TWI)
 * LM35 temperature sensor (Analog)
 * Push buttons